-Jere Beasley, the senior member of the firm Beasley, Allen, Crow, Methvin, Portis & Miles, P.C., has practiced law as an advocate for victims of wrongdoing since 1962.
+Jere Beasley, the founding member of Beasley Allen Law Firm, has practiced law as an advocate for victims of wrongdoing since 1962.
 During his career, he has tried hundreds of cases.
 Jere’s numerous courtroom victories include landmark cases that have made a positive impact upon our society.
-One such case prompted a major automobile manufacturer to recall its unsafe vehicles, while another made a major tractor manufacturer put rollover protection on all of its tractors.
-Still another prompted a major insurance company to seek out thousands of its policyholders who had been wronged in an effort to correct their policies.
+His areas of practice include litigation in products liability, insurance fraud, business, nursing home and personal injury.

-Jere Beasley established a one-lawyer firm that officially opened on Jan.
-15, 1979, and he filed his first case on behalf of the practice on Jan.
+Jere established a one-lawyer firm that officially opened on Jan.
+7, 1979, and he filed his first case on behalf of the practice on Jan.
 17, 1979.
-Now, it has been 30 years since he began with the intent of “helping those who need it most.”
+Now, it has been more than 40 years since he began with the intent of “helping those who need it most.”

 The driving force behind Jere’s success has been his intense commitment to his clients.
-Jere is, without a doubt, one of the leading trial lawyers in the entire country and a leading advocate for those who have been wronged.
+He is, without a doubt, one of the leading trial lawyers in the entire country and a leading advocate for those who have been wronged.

 Chambers USA quotes sources as saying Jere is “an excellent lawyer who gets good results for his clients.”

 In addition to his trial practice, Jere is actively involved in many civic endeavors, such as the American Cancer Society, American Heart Association, Lions Club and the Fellowship of Christian Athletes.
-Jere currently serves on the Board of Directors for the Montgomery Area Chamber of Commerce.
+Jere served for many years on the Board of Directors for the Alabama Shakespeare Festival and the Montgomery Area Chamber of Commerce.